EXPRESSION

-1. A language-related paralogism
+1. A linguistic paralogism

-In the Sophistical Refutations, the label “paralogisms of expression” covers the six paralogisms “related to language”:
+In the Sophistical Refutations, the term “paralogisms of expression” includes the six “language-related” paralogisms:

 Homonymy Composition Accent

-This label can also be used to specifically refer to the paralogism of homonymy.
+This label can also be used to refer specifically to the paralogism of homonymy.

 2. Pseudo-deduction

-[After the earthquake that ravaged Lisbon]
+[After the earthquake that devastated Lisbon]

 Some [citizens] whom they had succored, gave them as good a dinner as they could in such disastrous circumstances; true, the repast was mournful, and the company moistened their bread with tears; but Pangloss consoled them, assuring them that things could not be otherwise.
 “For,” said he, “all that is for the best.
 If there is a volcano in Lisbon it cannot be elsewhere.
 It is impossible that things should be other than they are; for everything is right.